What is LOSS Team of the Big Bend?

 - Survivors are at risk due to their emotional response, which may include the use of unhealthy coping strategies or attempting suicide themselves.

-- LOSS Team is made up of trained paraprofessional loss survivors and suicide-sensitive mental health professionals acting as volunteers to bring immediate support to survivors of suicide
+- LOSS Team is made up of volunteer trained paraprofessional loss survivors and suicide-sensitive mental health professionals acting as volunteers to bring immediate support to survivors of suicide

 - Team members offer emotional support, explain what can be expected in terms of procedures, provide follow-up contact with the survivors, and provide referrals to local resources.
 They stay connected to the survivors for as long as the survivors need them.